-R401, Approval of New Programs, Program Changes, Discontinued Programs, and Program Reports1
+R401, Approval and Modification of New Instructional Programs, Program Changes, Discontinued Programs, and Program Reports and Administrative Units within Institutional Role, Mission, and Designated Service Region1

-R401-1 Purpose.
-To establish criteria and procedures for new programs of instruction that ensure rigorous scrutiny-beginning at the institutional level and then by an institution's peers-and encourage a range of sustainable degrees and other credentials within each institution's mission and that meet or exceed national standards.
-This policy also creates procedures for approving or discontinuing programs and notifying the Board of Higher Education of changes to academic program and administrative units.
+R401-1 Purpose: This policyo establishes processes for approval and modification of criteria and procedures for new programs of instruction that ensure rigorous scrutiny-beginning at the institutional level and then by an institution's peers-and encourage a range of sustainable degrees and other credentials and administrative units within each-a Utah System of Higher Education ("USHE") institution's role, mission, and that meet or exceed national standards.
+This policy also creates procedures for approving or discontinuing programs and notifying the Board of Higher Education of changes to academic program and administrative unitsdesignated service region.

-R401-2 References.
+R401-2 References